Rannoch Moor: In fiction

-According to Don Rosa, Castle McDuck, the ancestral home of Scrooge McDuck's family, the Clan McDuck is located in Dismal Downs somewhere on Rannoch Moor.
+In Kidnapped by Robert Louis Stevenson, protagonist David Balfour travels through Rannoch Moor and the nearby Glen Coe after escaping his kidnapping, following a shipwreck on the Isle of Mull.

 In the Highlander novel, The Element of Fire, Duncan and Connor MacLeod track the antagonist Khordas to Rannoch Moor.
 There Duncan defeats Khordas' female companion, Nerissa.

 In the 1999 young adult fantasy novel Fire Bringer by David Clement-Davies, the story's protagonist is named Rannoch.

-This may have been inspired by the name of the Moor, particularly in light of the book's setting of 13th-century Scotland.
+In the fictional Scrooge McDuck Universe, the seat of the Clan McDuck is located somewhere in Rannoch Moor.
+The castle known as Dismal Downs plays a pivotal role in some classical comics like The Old Castle's Secret by Carl Barks or A Letter from Home by Don Rosa.

 Filming location

 The moor was used as a filming location for the television series Outlander, and also for a short scene in the film Harry Potter and the Deathly Hallows – Part 1.
 Corrour railway station was used for the remote rural location scene in 1996's Trainspotting.